7empestGit/octo-games-unity-developer-task/README.md

 ## Conclusion

-This project demonstrates my ability to work with Unity assets and manage the development process from start to finish.
+This project demonstrates my ability to work with Unity assets and manage the development process from start to finish in a short amount of time (~40 hours).
+I also implemented the endless spawn logic for the enemy using a WaveManager.
 I hope you enjoy playing Endless Shooter!